harshwt/ARES/README.md

 ARES demonstrates that:

 > Multi-agent AI systems must defend not just against bad data but against adversarial intent.
+>
+NOTE: Use of strong model is recommended.
 ---

 ## 👤 Author